Multiplayer Bandit Learning, from Competition to Cooperation: Our Results

 \subsection{Roadmap of the Paper}

-Section~\ref{sec:related} includes more detailed discussion of related work.
+A more detailed discussion of related work is given in section~\ref{sec:related}.
+Background on the Gittins index is given in section~\ref{sec:background_gittins_nash}.

 Section~\ref{sec:competitive} has the analysis for competing players, showing that they explore less than a single player, but are also not completely myopic.
 Section~\ref{sec:cooperative} studies fully cooperating players, showing they explore more than a single player.
 Section~\ref{sec:neutral} studies neutral players, showing that they learn from each other.

-Section~\ref{sec:long_term} studies the long term behavior of the players.
-Directions for future research are described in Section~\ref{sec:future_directions}.
+The long term behavior of the players is studied in section~\ref{app:long_term}, where we show that both neutral and competing eventually settle on the same arm in every Nash equilibrium, while this can fail for cooperating players.